Loading...

 25% single person discount

-Saves £1,119/year on your Band G bill (reducing it to £3,358/year).
-Apply directly to Highland council.
+Saves £1,072/year (reducing your bill to £3,215/year).
 Anyone living alone automatically qualifies.
 Adults who are full-time students, carers, or severely mentally impaired are disregarded when counting.

-Properties occupied entirely by full-time students are fully exempt from council tax.
-If your Band G property is all-student, the bill is £0.
+Properties occupied entirely by full-time students are fully exempt — the Band G bill is £0.
 Mixed households (some students, some non-students) do not get the full exemption but students are disregarded for the single-person discount.

 Council Tax Reduction (CTR)

-A means-tested discount administered by Highland council, available to working-age and pension-age households on low incomes.
-CTR can reduce your Band G bill by up to 100%.
-It is separate from the single person discount — you can receive both simultaneously.
-Apply via Highland council's website.
+A means-tested discount available to working-age and pension-age households on low incomes.
+CTR can reduce your Band G bill by up to 100% and is separate from the single person discount — you can receive both simultaneously.

 To challenge your council tax band in Highland, contact the local Assessor's office — not the council itself.
 The Scottish Assessors Association handles all banding queries.
 You can make a formal proposal if you think your property is in the wrong band, particularly if similar properties nearby are in a lower band, or if you have evidence the 1991 valuation was wrong.
 Be aware that a successful challenge could also result in your band being increased.